-Weighted Average Method Explained
+Weighted Average Method Logic

 The weighted average method is one of the most common methods of inventory and cost accounting.
 It is also known as Average Cost Method or AVCO.
 It is an alternative to FIFO (first in first out) and LIFO (last in first out), which are other commonly used cost accounting methods.